opentok/opentok-windows-sdk-samples/README.md

 ### SimpleMultiparty

+This app shows how to implement a simple video call.

+### SimpleMultiparty

-This app shows how to implement a simple video call application with several clients.
+This app shows how to implement a video call application with several clients.

 ### CustomVideoRenderer